alphasentaurii/alphasentaurii/_posts/2020-02-02-pulsar-classification-algorithms.md

 # CONCLUSION

-We began our analysis with a pipeline to determine the most accurate models for predicting a pulsar.
-After performing Standard Scaling on the dataset, we checked split our dataset into train-test prediction models for Logistic Regression, Support Vector Machines, Decision Trees and XG Boost.
+I began analysis with a pipeline to determine the most accurate models for predicting a pulsar.
+After performing Standard Scaling on the dataset, I split the dataset into train-test prediction models for Logistic Regression, Support Vector Machines, Decision Trees and XG Boost.
 All were fairly accurate, with Decision Trees and XG Boost topping the list for accuracy scores.

-We proceeded with a Decision Tree classifier with balanced class weights, which did fairly well, scoring 96% accuracy.
+I then proceeded with a Decision Tree classifier with balanced class weights, which did fairly well, scoring 96% accuracy.
 However, because of the imbalanced classes, the F1 score is our most important validator for model accuracy, and the Decision Tree classifier scored 82%.

-Moving on to XGBoost, we scored 98% accuracy with an 89% F1 score.
-We were able to successfully identify 466 pulsars, missing only 78 that we our model mistakenly identified as noise.
+Moving on to XGBoost, the model scored 98% accuracy with an 89% F1 score.
+The model successfully identify 466 pulsars, missing only 78 which it mistakenly identified as noise.

 # RECOMMENDATIONS